Rethinking the Win Ratio: A Causal Framework for Hierarchical Outcome Analysis: Causal inference framework for Win Ratio and generalized pairwise comparisons

-\paragraph{A population-level causal estimand.} To circumvent this non-identifiability issue of individual-level causal measures, \citet{Mao2017,Guo2022,Chen2024,Yin2022,zhang2022causalinferencewinratio,Chiaruttini2024} consider a population-level causal measure $\tau_\mathrm{pop}$ instead of the indivual-level one that defines $\tau_\mathrm{indiv}$.
+\paragraph{A population-level causal estimand.} To circumvent this non-identifiability issue of individual-level causal measures, \citep{Mao2017,Guo2022,Chen2024,Yin2022,zhang2022causalinferencewinratio,Chiaruttini2024} consider a population-level causal measure $\tau_\mathrm{pop}$ instead of the indivual-level one.
 Their causal measure writes as:

 where $i$ and $j$ are two different and independent individuals.
-Considering two independent individuals leads to a different measure, that can now be estimated.
-We will show in \Cref{thm:consistency_WR} that with total pairings, $\hat p_\mathrm{W}$ in \Cref{eq:win_proba} is a consistent estimator of $\tau_\mathrm{pop}$.
+Considering two independent individuals leads to a different measure, that can now be estimated (see \Cref{sec:matchings}).

 \paragraph{Our individual-level and identifiable causal estimand.} Using $\tau_\mathrm{pop}$ leads to comparing individuals that may not be comparable, hence the following causal measure we introduce.
-It is an identifiable relaxation of $\tau_\mathrm{indiv}$, defined by comparing patient $i$ with features $X_i$ to an independent copy \emph{that has the same features}. $\tau_\star$ is an individual-level causal estimand.
+It is an identifiable relaxation of $\tau_\mathrm{indiv}$, defined by comparing patient $i$ with features $X_i$ to an independent copy \emph{that has the same features}.
+Our measure $\tau_\star$ is an individual-level causal estimand.
+We formalize this by using an independent copy of the counterfactual outcomes conditioned on the covariates: this does not require any stronger assumption, since an independent copy of a given random variable always exists.
+Well-posedness, identifiability under classical assumptions and other misceleanous remarks are presented just after in \Cref{sec:misc_remarks}.

 \begin{definition} For $x\in\cX$, let $\set{Y^{(x)}(0),Y^{(x)}(1)}$ be an independent copy of $\set{Y_i(0),Y_i(1)}|X_i=x$.
 Let

 and define